 Click on the website below:

-IMPORTANT ANNOUNCEMENT REGARDING NCAA
+IMPORTANT INFORMATION REGARDING NCAA

 The NCAA has begun identifying nontraditional courses from various secondary education programs that do not meet the parameters of recently adopted DIVISION I( DIVISION II adoption possible in June 2010) legislation regulating such courses.

 Nontraditional courses include online, virtual, independent study, correspondence, individualized instruction and courses taught through similar means, which would also include software-based credit recovery courses.